 The Securities and Exchange Board of India ("SEBI") issued the Employee Stock Option Scheme and Employee Stock Purchase Scheme Guidelines in 1999, which is applicable to all stock option schemes established on or after June 19, 1999.
 In accordance with these guidelines, the excess of the market price of the underlying equity shares as of the date of the grant of the options over the exercise price of the options, including up-front payments, if any, is to be recognized and amortized on a straight-line basis over the vesting period.
-All options under the 1998 and 1999 stock option plans have been issued at fair market value, hence there are no compensation costs.
+All options under the 1998 and 1999 stock option plans have been issued at fair market value.
+Hence, there are no compensation costs.

 The company's 1994 stock option plan was established prior to the SEBI guidelines on stock options.

-Had the stock compensation costs for this stock option plan been determined as per the guidelines issued by SEBI, Infosys' reported consolidated net profit would have been reduced to the pro forma amounts indicated below.
+Had the stock compensation costs for this stock option plan been determined as per the guidelines issued by SEBI, the company's reported net profit would have been reduced to the pro forma amounts indicated below.

-Year ended
+Quarter ended Quarter ended June 30,

-March 31, 2003
+2003 2002 March 31, 2003

-Net profit:
+Net profit: ·

-- As reported 954.77
+As reported 278.92 215.63 954.77

-- Adjusted pro forma 931.60
+Adjusted pro forma 273.89 209.62 931.60